-Cara is a senior associate with RMI’s electricity practice.
+Cara is a Manager with RMI’s electricity practice.
 She focuses on regulatory policy reforms and changes to the utility business model needed to support the integration of distributed energy resources.

 Before joining RMI, Cara was pursuing a Master in Public Affairs at Princeton University’s Woodrow Wilson School, where she received a certificate in Science, Technology, and Environmental Policy.
 While at Princeton, Cara interned with RMI, co-authoring a report on the role of state utility regulators in supporting electric vehicle deployment and grid integration.
 Additionally, she consulted for Grid Alternatives, researching community solar program models across the U.S. and developing recommendations for state-level community solar legislation.